How to Safely Access Snapchat while Visiting China

 A second tip involves security.
 Some VPNs boast that they don’t need kill switches because their product doesn’t need them.
 That’s a bit like an automobile manufacturer claiming their car doesn’t need seatbelts.

-Unforeseen events are always a possibility when using a VPN and a kill switch can keep you from getting in big trouble when you’re using one in China.
+Unforeseen events are always a possibility when using a VPN and a kill switch can keep you safe online at all times.

-Best VPN Choices for Unblocking Snapchat in China
+Best VPN Choices for Safely Accessing Snapchat in China

 VyprVPN hails from Switzerland and is all about security and speed.
 It starts with total flexibility on what kind of encryption you want to use; VyprVPN supports Chameleon, PPTP, L2TP/IPsec, and OpenVPN.